sole/berlin-webaudio-hackday-2014/outline.md

 - The mapping from simpler LR pan (like on a mixer) parameter to the PannerNode x,y,z is kinda messy. http://stackoverflow.com/questions/14378305/how-to-create-very-basic-left-right-equal-power-panning-with-createpanner/14412601#14412601 https://twitter.com/ntt/status/505358246773665792
 - you can only have one audio context so why the need for a constructor? https://twitter.com/JoshMock/status/505370597187395585 - NOT REALLY http://lists.w3.org/Archives/Public/public-audio/2014JulSep/0153.html

+## Being mobile friendly

+Detect if you're on mobile, probably reduce the number of nodes you're using or the processing type.
+For example:
+- in a game you would want to play less sounds simultaneously
+- or if using `PannerNode`, the `HRTF` panning model is more accurate but also more computationally expensive.
+You can probably get away with just using `equalpower`
+- shorten release times if you can afford it - so the node ends playing a little bit earlier.
+Less atmospheric but might be marginally more efficient?
+- use smaller audio assets (e.g. instead of 44KHz OGG files use just 22KHz) so they're faster to decode.
+Most people in mobile are just using crappy earphones and probably won't notice if the sound is a little bit worse, but the experience will be faster and smoother.
+- detect when your app goes to the background and stop processing further events

 ## Advanced Web Audio techniques

 Topics for Web Audio Hackday 202 or just to get you excited in case you weren't not excited enough already